AbbeBlubb/npm-package/publish/readme.md

 ## Publish

-This script will clear the dist folder, build a bundle, copy files and publish to npm:
+First, bump the semver in package.json.
+Then, this script will clear the dist folder, build a bundle, copy files and publish to npm:

 ``` Nodejs
 > npm run build:lib